(updated 28 April 2013)

 Crowded has two submissions streams, Stream 1: Crowd (public) and Stream 2: Reader (private).

 The Crowd submission queue is visible to members.
 Stories submitted to this queue are eligible for comments (from the crowd and editorial staff) and ratings (on a 1 to 4 star basis).
-These stories are typically held until one month after the ratings period closes, which means that stories will be held for a maximum of 12 weeks.
+These stories are held for 60 days post activation.
+Stories are 'activated' once they pass a basic guidelines check, usually within 24-48 hours of submission.
 At least one editor will read every story in Stream 1.

 The Reader submission queue is visible to staff only.
-Stories submitted to this queue will not receive comments and will receive either a flat yes or no. Our goal is to respond to these stories within 12 weeks.
+Stories submitted to this queue will not receive comments and will receive either a flat yes or no. These stories will also be held for 60 days so as not to prejudice either stream.
 There is no guarantee that an editor will read a story in the Reader queue.

 All submissions are anonymous.